urme-b/PulseShift/README.md

 - The unweighted model is well calibrated (Brier 0.022); class-weighting makes it overconfident, which post-hoc calibration corrects.
 - Suppression is driven by cold rather than heat, since hot hours coincide with peak summer ridership.
-During the June 2023 wildfire smoke, ridership fell to 0.76x of normal at AQI 196.
+Controlling for weather and season across 1,096 days, a 50-point AQI increase is associated with a 5.6-point drop in the daily ride ratio (95% CI 1.1 to 10.9); during the June 2023 wildfire smoke, ridership fell to 0.76x of normal at AQI 196.
 - A safety-constrained time-shift policy recovers up to about 36% of otherwise-lost activity, an upper bound under perfect demand transfer.
+- The same pipeline applied to a second city, Seoul, reaches AUROC 0.87 on a random hold-out.

 The full write-up, figures, and confidence intervals are in `paper/paper.md`.